 M. Sueriserm — Alms bowls are very important, because they represent the mind and the soul of a monk.
 If he does not have an alms bowl, then he will not have anything to eat.

-M. Nakrat — Thai people believe that being ordained as a Buddhist monk is a way to earn merit for your parents.
-The simple principle is that Thai men, age twenty and above, are expected to become a monk for a period of time, varying from one month to a lifetime, to earn merit for their parents and to further maintain the belief system.
+M. Nakrat —Thai people believe that being ordained as a Buddhist monk is a way to earn merit for your parents.
+The simple principle is that Thai men, age 20 and above, are expected to become a monk for a period of time, varying from one month to a lifetime, to earn merit for their parents and to further maintain the belief system.
 When it comes to alms bowls they use, there are two main sects of Buddhism - Dhammayut Nikaya and Maha Nikaya.
 Maha Nikaya is a relatively less strict sect and, starting in the 1970s, they were allowed, by the King, to use factory-made alms bowls.
 On the contrary, Dhammayut monks are determined to use handmade alms bowls of the highest quality since they are allowed to only have one alms bowl for life.

 S+O — HOW DOES THE BOWL DESIGN SYMBOLIZE BUDDHISM?

-M. Nakrat — Tradition says that Buddha’s followers offered alms bowls to Buddha.
+M. Nakrat — Buddha’s followers offered alms bowls to Buddha.
 So Buddha made a wish that the four alms bowls, presented by his followers, would merge into one bowl.
 The Maha Nikaya bowl is made of four petal-shaped pieces that represent Buddha’s followers, whereas the Dhammayut alms bowl is made of six to eight pieces resembling lotus petals, which also represent the followers of Buddha.

-BuddhaMANEERAT NAKRAT , ALMS BOWL ARTISAN
+BuddaMANEERAT NAKRAT , ALMS BOWL ARTISAN

 made a wish that the